ahansenlab/cleopatra_analysis_code/README.md

 For the Cleopatra model code, see the [Cleopatra](https://github.com/liu-bioinfo-lab/Cleopatra/) repository.
 For code associated with the loop caller CHIRON, see the [CHIRON](https://github.com/ahansenlab/chiron) repository.

 The repository is divided into folders corresponding to different sections of the manuscript.
 A more detailed README can be found in each folder.
+Example data and RCMC loops can be found in the **useful_data** folder to run the analyses in the various folders.

 1. **microc_pipeline**: Scripts for aligning Micro-C data
 2. **rcmc_pipeline**: Scripts for aligning RCMC data